kestulka/kestulka/README.md

 Got introduced into programming in 2023 fall and had been lost in a web development journey since🤓

-- 📍 Currently working on data scraping using Python/JS
+- 📍 Currently working on social blog website using Next.js
 - 📫 Lets connect @ https://www.linkedin.com/in/kestulka

 ### 🧰 Languages and Tools